Currently accepting new students

-Our laboratory has played a principal role in the discovery of novel membrane trafficking factors and published more than 80 original papers in high-profile journals, including Journal of Cell Biology, PNAS, Journal of Neuroscience, Molecular Biology of the Cell, Scientific Reports, Nature Communications, and Nature Optics.
-Our research has been continuously supported by grants from both NIH and NSF.
+Our research team, in collaboration with multiple national and international partners, has played a principal role in the discovery of novel membrane trafficking factors.
+We contributed over 80 original papers in high-profile journals such as ELife, Journal of Cell Biology, Journal of Neuroscience, Molecular Biology of the Cell, Nature Communications, Nature Optics, Proceedings of the National Academy of Sciences, Scientific Reports, and Traffic.
+This extensive body of research has garnered continuous support from major funding agencies, including the National Institutes of Health (NIH) and the National Science Foundation (NSF).

+The process of intracellular traffic relies on the coordinated movement of small membrane carriers known as transport vesicles between distinct intracellular destinations.
+Our laboratory is dedicated to unraveling the intricate molecular machinery that governs the docking and fusion of these vesicles with their intended target compartments.
 We have pioneered the functional analysis of the Conserved Oligomeric Golgi (COG), an evolutionarily conserved protein complex critical for membrane trafficking and protein modifications in the Golgi apparatus.
-The COG complex interacts with components of the core membrane fusion machinery to orchestrate docking and fusion of transport vesicles with their acceptor membrane.
-By using state of the art biochemical (in vitro reconstitution), genetic (CRISPR/Cas9 gene editing), and microscopy (superresolution fluorescent, live cell, and electron microscopy) approaches, we are determining how the key components of intracellular membrane trafficking machinery work together to direct efficient protein trafficking in human cells.
+The Golgi is the central protein modification and sorting station inside the cells.
+Within this compartment, highly complex sugars or glycans are attached to proteins in the process called glycosylation.
+The COG complex orchestrates the docking and fusion of Golgi transport vesicles with their acceptor membrane.
+By using state-of-the-art biochemical (in vitro reconstitution), genetic (CRISPR/Cas9 gene editing), omics (proteomics and glycomics), and microscopy (superresolution fluorescent, live cell, and electron microscopy) approaches, we are deciphering how the key components of intracellular membrane trafficking machinery work together to direct efficient protein trafficking in human cells.

-The COG complex is manipulated by a variety of viruses (SARS-Cov-2, HIV, Chikungunya, Hepatitis C, Dengue, and Orthopoxvirus), pathogenic bacteria (Chlamydia and Brucella), and toxins (typhoid, SubAB, Shiga, Ricin, and Cholera).
-Another direction of our work is devoted to understanding how various pathogens are exploiting mammalian intracellular trafficking machinery.
-It is not clear how these diverse groups of pathogens evolved to rely on COG function.
+The COG complex is exploited by numerous pathogens such as viruses (SARS-Cov-2, HIV, Chikungunya, Hepatitis C, Dengue, and Orthopoxvirus), bacteria (Chlamydia and Brucella), and toxins (typhoid, SubAB, Shiga, Ricin, and Cholera).
+However, the precise mechanisms by which these diverse groups of pathogens evolved to depend on COG function remain an enigma.
 Understanding the molecular basis of COG-pathogen interactions will allow us to develop strategies to protect cells and organisms from pathogen-borne diseases.

 Prydz K, Lupashin V, Wang Y, Saraste J. Editorial: Golgi Dynamics in Physiological and Pathological Conditions.
 Front Cell Dev Biol. doi: 10.3389/fcell.2020.00007 PMCID: PMC7000357